SolaceDev/pubsubplus-connector-kafka-source/README.md

 ## Synopsis

-This project provides a Solace/Kafka Source Connector (adapter) that makes use of the Kafka Connect API.
+This project provides a Solace/Kafka Source Connector (adapter) that makes use of the Kafka Connect framework.
 The Solace/Kafka adapter consumes Solace real-time queue or topic data events and streams the Solace events to a Kafka topic.

-The Solace Source Connector was created using Solace's high performance Java API to move Solace data events to the Kafka Broker.
+The PubSub+ Source Connector was created using Solace's high performance Java API to move Solace data events to the Kafka Broker.
 Unlike many other message brokers, Solace supports transparent protocol and API messaging transformations, therefore, any message that reaches the Solace broker, regardless of the many Solace supported message transports or language/API, can be moved to a Topic
-(Key or not Keyed) on the Kafka Broker via the single Solace Source Connector.
+(Key or not Keyed) on the Kafka Broker via the single PubSub+ Source Connector.

 Consider the following diagram:

 ![Architecture Overview](resources/KSource3.png)

-It does not matter if the ingress message to the Solace broker (appliance, software or cloud) is from an iPhone, a REST POST or an AMQP, JMS or MQTT message, it can be sent automatically to the Kafka Topic via the Solace Source Connector.
+It does not matter if the ingress message to the Solace broker (appliance, software or cloud) is from an iPhone, a REST POST or an AMQP, JMS or MQTT message, it can be sent automatically to the Kafka Topic via the PubSub+ Source Connector.

-The Solace Source Connector also ties Kafka records into the Solace Event Mesh.
+The PubSub+ Source Connector also ties Kafka records into the Solace Event Mesh.
 The Event Mesh is a clustered group of Solace PubSub+ Brokers that transparently, in real-time, route data events to any Service that is part of the Event Mesh.
 Solace PubSub+ Brokers (Appliances, Software and SolaceCloud) are connected to each other as a multi-connected mesh that to individual services
 (consumers or producers of data events) appears to be a single Event Broker.
 Events messages are seamlessly transported within the entire Solace Event
 Mesh regardless of where the event is created and where the process exists that has registered interested in consuming the event.
-Simply by having the Solace Source Connector register interest in receiving events, the entire Event Mesh becomes aware of the registration request and will know how to securely route the appropriate events generated by other service on the Event Mesh to the Solace Source Connector.
-The Solace Source Connector takes those event messages and sends them as Kafka Source Records to the Kafka broker for storage in a Kafka Topic.
+Simply by having the PubSub+ Source Connector register interest in receiving events, the entire Event Mesh becomes aware of the registration request and will know how to securely route the appropriate events generated by other service on the Event Mesh to the PubSub+ Source Connector.
+The PubSub+ Source Connector takes those event messages and sends them as Kafka Source Records to the Kafka broker for storage in a Kafka Topic.

-The Solace Source Connector allows any event from any service in the Solace Event Mesh to generate a new record in Kafka.
+The PubSub+ Source Connector allows any event from any service in the Solace Event Mesh to generate a new record in Kafka.
 It does not matter which service in the Event Mesh created the event, they are all potentially available for storage in Kafka via a single Solace Source Connctor.There is no longer a requirement for separate Kafka Source Connectors to each of the separate services.
-The single Solace Source Connector is all that is required.
+The single PubSub+ Source Connector is all that is required.
 Any event that the connector registers interest in receiving from the Event Mesh is stored in Kafkfa.

-The Solace Source Connector eliminates the complexity and overhead of maintaining separate Source Connectors for each and every service that generates data events that Kafka may wish to consume.
+The PubSub+ Source Connector eliminates the complexity and overhead of maintaining separate Source Connectors for each and every service that generates data events that Kafka may wish to consume.
 There is the added benefit of access to services where there is no Kafka Source Connector available, thereby eliminating the need to create and maintain a new connector for services from which Kafka may wish to store the data.